IdeaSpaceVR/Documentation/what-is-a-space-and-a-vr-theme.md

-### What is a Space?
+# What is a Space?

-A space is a virtual reality (WebVR) scene which can be either viewed on a screen with your web browser or with a head mounted display in 3D.
+A space is a virtual reality (VR) website which can be either viewed on a screen with your web browser or with a head mounted display in 3D.
 A space viewed on a screen can be shown in full-screen as well as embedded as part of a webpage.

-### What is a VR Theme?
+# What is a VR Theme?

 A theme is a software package which defines what is shown in a virtual reality space and which type of content can be added.
 Types of content can be: images, text, etc. If you know Wordpress or other content management software then you are already familiar with the concept of themes.